Boki136/footlook/README.md

 - Allow users to log-in using social media accounts.
 - Creating tracking system within the profile page
 - Implementing auto-address plug in to help the users to quickly fill in their details
-- Adding more products and batter filtering system (shoe color, size etc.)
+- Adding more products and better filtering system (shoe color, size etc.)
 - Real life inventory

 ### **User Stories**